 Glitched & Ruined Effects

 2018 is bringing with it a lot of distortion—in more ways than one.
-Within graphic design, that dissonance is seen in the glitch effect and ruined effect.
+In graphic design, you can observe that dissonance in the glitch effect and ruined effect.
 Both involve changing an ideal photo into something else using elements that were once deemed tasteless or erroneous.
 The glitch effect, for example, may take blur, pixelation, and broken bands of color and use them as a design element.
 Ruined effects are elements like breaking, fading, tearing, and scratching.

 Negative Space